rackerlabs/technical-blog/_posts/2016-01-22-openstack-innovation-center-updates-january-2016.md

 author: Walter Bentley
 published: true
 categories:
-    - rackspace-private-cloud
+  - Private Cloud
   - OpenStack
-    - architecture
+  - Architecture
 ---

 Since the initial launch of the OpenStack Innovation Center back in July of 2015, much work has been done.
 Wanted to take a moment to share the current status and some details about its next phases.
 If you are unfamiliar with OSIC, let me start off with some very quick background information.